 Controls for Revolving Funds and Petty Cash

 Revolving funds and the petty cash system are established in Board policy 4:50, Payment Procedures.
-The Director shall: (1) designate a custodian for each revolving fund and petty cash fund, (2) obtain a bond for each fund custodian, and (3) maintain the funds in compliance with this policy, State law, and Illinois State Board of Education rules.
+The Director shall: (1) designate a custodian for each revolving fund and petty cash fund, (2) obtain a bond for each fund custodian, and (3) maintain the funds in compliance with this policy, State law, and ISBE rules.
 A check for the petty cash fund may be drawn payable to the designated petty cash custodian.
 Bank accounts for revolving funds are limited to a maximum balance of $500.00.
 All expenditures from these bank accounts must be directly related to the purpose for which the account was established and supported with documentation, including signed invoices or receipts.
 All deposits into these bank accounts must be accompanied with a clear description of their intended purpose.
 The Director or designee shall include checks written to reimburse revolving funds on the Board's monthly listing of bills indicating the recipient and including an explanation.

 Control Requirements for Checks